 YPD recognizes its finest with awards

-YOUNGSTOWN — City police gave several awards today at the department’s annual awards luncheon at Our Lady of Mount Carmel Church social hall.
+City police gave several awards Thursday at the department’s annual awards luncheon at Our Lady of Mount Carmel Church social hall.

 Thirty-five officers received letters of commendation, while six received meritorious service awards and seven received awards for five or more gun arrests within a year.